opengeospatial/bblock-template/USAGE.md

 Each example consists of Markdown `content` and/or a list of `snippets`. `snippets`, in turn, have a `language` (for highlighting, language tabs in Slate, etc.) and the `code` itself.

+`content` accepts text in Markdown format.
+Any relative links or images will be resolved to full URLs when the building block is published (see [Assets](#assets)).

 Instead of the `code`, a `ref` with a filename relative to `examples.yaml` can be provided:

 ```yaml